clux/probes/content/post/2023-12-22-kubecon-chicago-log.md

 ## Observability

 ### [How Prometheus Halved It's Memory Storage](https://www.youtube.com/watch?v=29yKJ1312AM)
-nice journey into prometheus space optimization and how the layout of their labels matter a lot. great work.
+nice journey into prometheus space optimization and how the layout of their labels matter a lot. great work that everyone who upgraded prometheus this year benefitted from.

 ### [Evaluating Observability Agent Performance](https://www.youtube.com/watch?v=BIaftvtFPHg)
 good overview of where the utilization overhead comes from and how to think in terms of backpressure.